ygidtu/trackplot/docs/installation.md

 - Ubuntu: `appimagecrafters/tests-env:ubuntu-bionic`
 - Centos: `appimagecrafters/tests-env:centos-7`

->Due to the limitation of AppImage technic itself, we only provide AppImage for linux (x86_64 platform) users.
+>Due to the limitation of AppImage technic itself, we only provide AppImage for Linux and Windows subsystem for linux (x86_64 platform) users.
 Once you have installation issues and not familiar with docker, please download the AppImage file from our releases.
 >